open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

    - Click the "Issues" tab on the top bar.
    - Click the green "New issue" button at the top right.
    - Click the "Get started" button to add contributors.
-   - Add a title, e.g., `Feature: Add @GITHUB-USERNAME as a contributor`. <br> Change "@GITHUB-USERNAME" to your GitHub username.
+   - Add a title, e.g., `Feature: Add @GITHUB-USERNAME as a contributor`. <br/> Change "@GITHUB-USERNAME" to your GitHub username.
    - Complete the form.
 Read the instructions under each input label and fill in the textareas using the example shown in the screenshot below with the red line.

      ![guestbook issue form](../_assets/images/guestbook-issue-form.png)